thangngo-agilityio/envato-market/dashboard/README.md

 ### Libraries:

-- [Next](https://nextjs.org/): Next.js enables you to create full-stack Web applications by extending the latest React features, and integrating powerful Rust-based JavaScript tooling for the fastest builds.
+- [Next - v14.0.4](https://nextjs.org/): Next.js enables you to create full-stack Web applications by extending the latest React features, and integrating powerful Rust-based JavaScript tooling for the fastest builds.
-- [React](https://react.dev/learn): is a JavaScript library for building user interfaces.
+- [React - v^18](https://react.dev/learn): is a JavaScript library for building user interfaces.
-- [React Query](https://tanstack.com/query/latest/): Powerful asynchronous state management for TS/JS, React.
+- [React Query - v^5.17.0](https://tanstack.com/query/latest/): Powerful asynchronous state management for TS/JS, React.
-- [Zustand](https://github.com/pmndrs/zustand):A small, fast, and scalable bearbones state management solution.
+- [Zustand - v^4.4.7](https://github.com/pmndrs/zustand):A small, fast, and scalable bearbones state management solution.
 Zustand has a comfy API based on hooks.
 It isn't boilerplatey or opinionated, but has enough convention to be explicit and flux-like.
-- [React Hook Form](https://react-hook-form.com/): React Hook Form reduces the amount of code you need to write while removing unnecessary re-renders.
+- [React Hook Form - v^7.49.2](https://react-hook-form.com/): React Hook Form reduces the amount of code you need to write while removing unnecessary re-renders.
-- [Chakra](https://chakra-ui.com/): Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
+- [Chakra - v^2.8.2](https://chakra-ui.com/): Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
-- [Apex Chart](https://apexcharts.com/react-chart-demos/column-charts/basic/): ApexCharts is a modern charting library that helps developers to create beautiful and interactive visualizations for web pages.
+- [Apex Chart - v^1.4.1](https://apexcharts.com/react-chart-demos/column-charts/basic/): ApexCharts is a modern charting library that helps developers to create beautiful and interactive visualizations for web pages.
-- [React Router](https://v5.reactrouter.com/web/guides/quick-start): is a standard library for routing in React.
+- [React Router - v5](https://v5.reactrouter.com/web/guides/quick-start): is a standard library for routing in React.
-- [Storybook](https://storybook.js.org/): captures the rendered state of a UI component.
+- [Storybook - v7.6.7](https://storybook.js.org/): captures the rendered state of a UI component.
 Developers write multiple stories per component that describe all the “interesting” states a component can support.
 - Editor: Visual Studio Code.

 ### Testing

-- [React Testing Library](https://testing-library.com/): Simple and complete testing utilities that encourage good testing practices.
+- [React Testing Library - v^14.1.2](https://testing-library.com/): Simple and complete testing utilities that encourage good testing practices.
 Is a light-weight solution for testing web pages by querying and interacting with DOM nodes.

 ### Debug tool